LeonardoPinheiroLacerda/BrickGame/README.md

 # Brick Game

 Free **open-source** brick game simulator.
-Built using typescript, webpack and the P5.js library.
+Built using typescript, webpack and the P5.js framework.

 Feel **free** to fork this repository and create your own games!